spring-dn/spring-website/doctoral-projects.md

     </p>

     <p><strong>Expected Results</strong><br>
-    The expected results are: i) A comprehensive literature review of state reconstruction algorithms for increasing resilience in CPS; ii) A set of secure observers (algorithms) that can be applied for increasing resilience of CIs; iii) An evaluation report on the testing and validation of the proposed observers in simulated and real-world driven scenarios in water-energy systems
+    The expected results are: <br />
+    i) A comprehensive literature review of state reconstruction algorithms for increasing resilience in CPS; <br />
+    ii) A set of secure observers (algorithms) that can be applied for increasing resilience of CIs;  <br />
+    iii) An evaluation report on the testing and validation of the proposed observers in simulated and real-world driven scenarios in water-energy systems
     </p>

     <h3>Planned Secondments</h3>